lmirzaei/spring-ecommerce-tutorial/README.md

 public interface ProductRepository extends MongoRepository<Product, String>
 {
     Product findByName(String name);
 }
 ```

-# 8. Insert data using a Spring Boot Application
+# 8. Run the Project using a Spring Boot Application
 Create a java class called `Application` inside the `ecommerce.tutorial` package.
 This class is where our main method is located.
 We need to annotate the class with `@SpringBootApplication`, `@EnableJpaRepositories` and `@EnableMongoRepositories`. `@SpringBootApplication` initializes Spring Boot Auto Configuration and Spring application context.

 ```Java